top of page

 Tick.

-I followed the same route I mapped earlier in the week until the air changed..
-I could smell damp earth.
-Pine sap.
-Then something sharper.
+I followed the same route I had walked earlier in the week until the air changed.

 Crude oil.

-Blackwell Energy claimed this well had been decommissioned long before I was born.
-But the sulfur rising from the soil said otherwise.
+Blackwell Energy claimed this line had been dead long before I was born.

-I pulled out my phone and pressed call.
-Shane’s voicemail picked up.
+I pulled out my phone and hit call.

 “Shane, it’s me.
 Listen, something’s not right out here.
-I found… look, I can’t say this over the phone.
+I found something and I can’t say this over the phone.
 You need to meet me as soon as you get this.
-It’s about the company and… someone’s been”
+It’s about the company and… someone’s been keeping this alive…”

 A crack sounded deeper in the trees.